lazywithclass/headless-horde/README.md

 ## Update

-When I wrote this I did not know about [PhantomJS](http://phantomjs.org/release-1.8.html) webdriver support.
+When I wrote this I did not know about [PhantomJS](http://phantomjs.org/release-1.8.html) webdriver support, so this is not anymore something useful I wish to work on.
-So this should be updated to use the features offered by that PhantomJS release.

 ## Description